[Tip: the photos are hot-linked. Click to see larger versions. Also note other hotlinks in the text.]

 [*37 years, now…]

 See the calendar.
-See the page say January or February 1982.
-Jim cannot remember.
+See the page say January 1982.
+Jim cannot remember which day, though.
 Jim did not keep track.
 Jim is a doofus.

 C’mon, Who doesn’t love to hate on Dick and Jane ?
 Heh, heh…